 Mary Todd Lincoln was a valiant woman during the Civil War.
-Being from the South, this led to many quarrels with her Illinois-born husband, and public grumbling about her ethics and morals and more importantly her social grace when she arrived in Washington.
+Being from the South, this led to many quarrels with her Kentucky-born husband, and public grumbling about her ethics and morals and more importantly her social grace when she arrived in Washington.

 Mrs. Lincoln was caught in the wedge of the Northern prejudice of her Southern raised background and her southern prejudice of the Northern sympathizers.